Bicon Dental Implants

-In association with the Harvard School of Dental Medicine, The Bicon Institute offers a comprehensive three-day Surgical and Prosthetic Principles course providing a detailed overview of dental implants and the Bicon Dental Implant System, its components, procedures, and expected treatment outcome.
-Using advanced technologies, this proven program will cover the fundamental clinical aspects of implant placement and restorations, and help you to incorporate dental implant options into your practice.
+The Bicon Institute’s Surgical and Prosthetic Principles course provides a comprehensive overview of dental implants and the Bicon Dental Implant System, its components, procedures, and expected treatment outcomes.
+This three-day program will cover the fundamental clinical aspects of implant placement and restorations, and help you to profitably incorporate dental implants into your practice.

 CURRICULUM: